microsoft/quantum-curriculum-samples/ProgrammingAssignmentSamples/ResourcesEstimation/README.md

-# Resources Estimation for Quantum Programs (Example)
+# Resource Estimation for Quantum Programs (Example)

-This week's programming assignment introduces the task of resource estimation, i.e., figuring out the width and depth of the circuit implemented by the Q# code.
+This week's programming assignment introduces the task of resource estimation, i.e., figuring out the resources required to run the circuit implemented by the Q# code.

-The Q# project in this folder is a reference implementation of the task; it includes the quantum program that needs to be estimated and the classical driver which calls the program to estimate the resources used by it.
-This project was used to generate the file expected_output.txt.
+The Q# program defines the circuit that needs to be estimated. `expected_output.txt`.

 For this assignment, share with the students the following instructions, together with the file `DeutschJozsaCode.qs`.
-The students submit a single file with the results of executing both tasks of the assignment.
-This file should match the file expected_output.txt.
+The students submit a single text file with the results of resource estimation.
+This file should match the file `expected_output.txt`.
 Additionally, you can ask the students to explain the results in a free-form text note.

 ## Assignment instructions